-I’m horribly embarrassed to share the correspondence below, but the rejection helped my writing career grow more than if the post had been accepted for publication.
+The editorial team never contacted me, but the rejection helped my writing career grow more than if the post had been accepted for publication.

 I didn’t persist and email anyone at Copyblogger again, but I didn’t give up either.

 Without losing confidence in my writing ability, I accepted that my post wasn’t a good fit for the blog.